 Our civics program brings democracy to life.

-At our weekly School Meeting, different issues are brought forward by any member of the school – student, staff, or board member– and everyone is entitled to one vote on the matter.
+At our weekly School Meeting, facilitated by elected student council members, different issues are brought forward by any member of the school – student, staff, or board member– and everyone is entitled to one vote on the matter.
 Through this democratic process, students begin to understand the importance of self-regulation and compromise.
 This process also provides an immersive learning experience on how democracy works, which will serve them well towards becoming responsible citizens.

 Rules are rules – and our student body respects them.